nadunperera/ghn_scraper_service/README.md

     $ python scrape.py

 ### Output
-    Crawl results will be written in to crawl_results.csv.
-Pandas will be used to remove duplicates and output will be written in to output.csv.
+    Output will be written into a CSV file on root.

 ### Current Scrapers
 * Woolworths
 * JB Hi-Fi

+### Todo
+* Need to arrange the files and folders properly.
+* Need to decide on class and function requirements.